barryajones/random-quote-generator/README.md

 ### Start the API Server

-Open a terminal window and run the following command:
+Open a terminal window and run the following command from the root of the project:

 ```
 yarn start:server